cemreefe/cemreefe.github.io/source/index.md

 ## About me

-Who am I?
 I'm a Software Engineer living in London, writing on software, retro tech, mindful social media, and languages.
 I am a geek and an overthinker.
 I am a traveller and a poetry enjoyer.

 I founded [lisan](https://lisan.dutl.uk) to help minority language preservation.